-New Event - This category is typically suitable for applicants looking to bring an existing event to Brandon that has not been held in the City for at least three consecutive years or create a brand new event to be held in Brandon.
+New Event - This category is typically suitable for applicants looking to bring an existing event to Brandon that has not been held in the City for at least three consecutive calendar years or create a brand new event to be held in Brandon.
 Event years are defined as 3 consecutive regular rotational years that an event has been held in Brandon such as annual, biennial, triennial, or other regular frequency.

 Event Retention - This category is typically suitable for an event that has a history of being hosted in Brandon but is in jeopardy of no longer being hosted in Brandon or being shortened as a result of a variety of reasons, including but not limited to finances or a competitive bid from another community.